Catherine Alexander, careers adviser here at the Careers Service, shares her best advice on video interviews and adjustments

 Increasingly they are used as part of an early screening process in some sectors and only shortlisted candidates are invited to travel to an assessment centre.
 This is cost and time effective for both organisation and student.

-However, for students with some disabilities video interviews can be particularly difficult and you might want to ask for reasonable adjustments.
+However, for students with some disabilities video interviews can be particularly difficult and you might want to ask for adjustments.

 Positives of video interviews